 Austrian Customs and Regulations

 As a part of the EU, most of Austria’s customs and regulations are governed by the official European Customs Union policy.
-This website provides current official policies of Der Zoll (Austrian customs authority) in English.
-In addition it is a good idea to call the closest Austrian consulate for clarifications of any specific questions you have.
+Their website provides current official policies of Der Zoll (Austrian customs authority) in English.
+In addition, it is a good idea to call the closest Austrian consulate for clarifications of any specific questions you have.

 Most new goods will be taxed at the standard 20% VAT rate.
 Alcohol should not be brought.

-It is important to note that if you are using mold inhibiting product or humidity preventing measures or are sending new wood (crating, pallets, etc.) that might contain these, they need to be declared and conform to German safety and health regulations.
+It is important to note that if you are using mold inhibiting products or humidity preventing measures or are sending new wood (crating, pallets, etc.) that might contain these, they need to be declared and conform to German safety and health regulations.
 When you use a professional service like SDC International Shipping, all of the packaging materials are suitable for international shipments.
 (You can learn more here about moving to Austria’s neighbor, Germany)

 If you are sending a commercial shipment, you need to first obtain an EORI number (Economic Operators Registration and Identification).
-This number is valid throughout the European Union but should be obtained from the country to which you are shipping or where you are opening an office.
+This number is valid throughout the European Union but should be obtained from the country you are shipping or opening an office.

 International Moving to Austria Checklist